kzlsahin/SD-CommonSense/README.md

-# SD-CommonSense
+# SD-CommonSense (in progress)
-(in progress) the repository contains resources, code snippets, documentation, or best practices that reflect a common-sense approach to software development.
+This repository aims to compile resources, code snippets, documentation, and best practices that embody a common-sense approach to software development.
+Explore guidelines for clean code, project organization, and effective problem-solving.
+Contribute your insights to foster a community-driven resource for developers seeking practical wisdom in their projects.